-After his prophecy about Jesus entering Jerusalem on the colt of a donkey, the prophet Zechariah was given another piece of information about the coming Messiah.
+After his prophecy about Jesus entering Jerusalem on the colt of a donkey, the prophet Zechariah was given another word from the Lord regarding the coming Messiah.

 Zechariah writes: